 Anyone who relies on a drink to relax or have a good time is using alcohol to self-medicate.
 Many people self medicate with alcohol without even realizing it, using it to sedate and tranquilize themselves, or to feel better and elevate their mood.

-There are multiple reasons to become a cut down on drinking or stop drinking altogether.
+There are multiple reasons to cut down on drinking or stop drinking altogether.

 - Save money